mtlynch/mtlynch.io/_posts/2017-11-29-outsourcing-mvp.md

 Ferngully was surprised by this and asked if I could write notes anyway.
 I explained that I was trying to publish the MVP ASAP so if  I spent the extra time writing notes, it kind of defeats the purpose of hiring a freelancer.
 Ferngully was disappointed because the main reason she was interested in the work at all was for the technical growth from getting code review feedback.

+# Implementing it myself

 We agreed that it no longer made sense for her to work on it.
 A few days later, I resolved to just work on KetoHub until it was done.
 I stayed up until 2am and published the first version.
 It was ugly, but it was done.
 And I learned that I would never outsource my MVP again.

+TODO: Show picture of finished product.

 # Reasons to implement your own MVP

+Even though this was a pretty bumpy ride, it was a great learning experience.
+I got to experience building an MVP both with a freelancer and without.
+I realized that building the MVP myself made a lot more sense, so I'll be sure to do that on future projects.

 ## Only you know which corners to cut